AviatrixSystems/Docs/HowTos/VPN_SAML.rst

 Aviatrix user VPN is the only OpenVPN® based remote VPN solution that provides a vpn client that supports SAML authentication.

 This guide provides an example on how to use Aviatrix SAML client to authenticate Okta IDP.
-When SAML client is used, Aviatrix controller acts as the identity service provider (ISP) that redirects browser traffic from client to IDP, in this case, Okta, for authentication.
+When SAML client is used, Aviatrix controller acts as the service provider (SP) that redirects browser traffic from client to IDP, in this case, Okta, for authentication.

 2. Pre-Deployment Checklist
 -----------------------------